 Exception No. 2 applies to steeply sloped roofs that are less likely to be walked on.
 These roofs have a slope of not less than 4 in. in 12 in.
 On such roofs, the vertical clearance of overhead conductors may be reduced from 8 ft to 3 ft.
-There are no restrictions on the length of the conductors over the roof.
+There are no restrictions on the length of the conductors over the roof or the horizontal distance over the roof.